minicomp/wax-facets/pages/docs.md

 <br>
 <br>

-We tell _Facets_ what collection gallery to insert and what columns to facet by with a Jekyll `include` command that brings in the `collection_gallery` at the desired place on the page.
-This `include` snippet requires a `collection` variable, but can take three other optional variables to help you refine the results further: `only`, `facet_by`, and `num_column`.
+We tell _Facets_ what collection gallery to insert and what columns to facet by with a Jekyll `include` command that brings in the `facet_gallery` at the desired place on the page.
+This `include` snippet requires a `collection:` variable and a `facet_by:` variable.
+You can also pass an optional variable to control the number of columns displayed on large screens: `num_column:`.
 This theme already comes with the following example in the [Browse](/collection/) page.
 In order to use it, just replace the sample values with your own when editing the page:

 <code>{% raw %}
-{% include collection_gallery.html collection='qatar'
+{% include facet_gallery.html collection='qatar'
       facet_by='object_type|location' num_column=4 %}
 {% endraw %}</code>

-For the `facet_by` variable, specify one or more field names in a pipe-separated list.
+Notice that insteald of the normal `collection_gallery.html` we use a special `facet_gallery.html`.

+For the `facet_by:` variable, specify one or more field names in a pipe-separated list.
 For the `num_column` variable, specify a number that is a divisor of 12 (i.e, 1, 2, 3, 4, or 6).
 This is the number of columns you want to have.
 The default is 2 columns.

 ## ... create a subset gallery

-If you pass the `only` variable to the include instruction, the collection will be filtered to only items that have [a truthy value](https://shopify.github.io/liquid/filters/where/) for that field name.
-Consider the example we use in 'Exhibit with Subset Collection':
+_Facets_ also allows you to create galleries for subsets of your collections.
+A subset collection will only include items that have [a truthy value](https://shopify.github.io/liquid/filters/where/) for that specific "field value."
+Consider the example we use in '[Exhibit with Subset Collection](/exhibits/subset/)':

-<code>{% raw %}{% include collection_gallery.html collection='qatar' facet_by='object_type' only='portrait' num_column=4 %}{% endraw %}</code>
+<code>{% raw %}{% include subset_gallery.html collection='qatar' field='object_type' value='portrait' num_column=4 %}{% endraw %}</code>

-The gallery that results from this instruction, which you can see in our "[Exhibit with Subset Collection](/exhibits/subset/)," only shows portraits.
-Notice also that this gallery view does not have a faceting menu.
+The gallery that results from this instruction only shows portraits.
+This `include` command is slightly different than the one for faceted browsing.
+They both share a `collection:` and a `num_column:` variable.
+To use this `include`, though, you need to declare a `field:` variable or column from your data, and the `value:` you want to limit your subset to.
+Notice that this gallery view does not have a faceting menu.

 ## ... change our design